movebank/movebank-api-doc/movebank-api.md

 - Read and accept license terms using the API, as in the following example.

 ### Read and accept license terms using curl
-This example uses curl commands in Terminal on a Mac to accept license terms and access data from the published study [(EBD) Lesser Kestrels](https://www.movebank.org/panel_embedded_movebank_webapp?gwt_fragment=page=studies,path=study16615296) [Hernández-Pliego et al. 2015](https://doi.org/10.5441/001/1.sj8t3r11)
+This example uses curl commands in Terminal on a Mac to accept license terms and access data from the published study [(EBD) Lesser Kestrels](https://www.movebank.org/panel_embedded_movebank_webapp?gwt_fragment=page=studies,path=study16615296) ([Hernández-Pliego et al. 2015](https://doi.org/10.5441/001/1.sj8t3r11)).
 1. Submit an http request as described below for a study and user requiring license terms be accepted, saving the terms as license_terms.txt (in html, search for "License Terms:") and specifying cookies to maintain a session in consecutive calls:
 `curl -v -u username:password -c cookies.txt -o license_terms.txt "https://www.movebank.org/movebank/service/direct-read?entity_type=event&study_id=16615296"`